 The above list is not intended to be comprehensive, and other forms may be needed depending on your particular situation.
 Failure to file required forms can result in substantial penalties, even if the omission was not intentional.
 Please consult your tax advisor for advice relevant to your situation.

-This article is a revised and updated version of ones that have appeared previously on www.crevelingandcreveling.com.
+This is an updated version of a blog that appeared previously on www.crevelingandcreveling.com.